CS3219-AY2324S1/ay2324s1-course-assessment-g05/backend/collaboration-service/README.md

-# Simple guide about how to launch the user service
+# Simple guide about how to launch the collaboration service

 ## Set up